sprakellab/dopantdynamics/README.md

 For further analysis functions from the `catpy`-library can be used.
 Designated modules can be found in the `catpy/ana/`-folder.

-To calculate the potential-fields in three dimensions for a perfect crystal and from simulation data several functions are avalaible in `plotpotential.py`.
+To calculate and plot the 3D potential fields for a perfect crystal and from simulation data several functions are available in `plotpotential.py`.

 # dependencies #